-Cars have been on UK roads for over 100 years, during which time rules and behaviour have undergone myriad changes.
+Cars have been driving on UK roads for over 125 years, and understandably many aspects of motoring have changed in that time.

 1. Sounding your horn to overtake

 When the Highway Code was launched in 1931 as a rather flimsy 18-page guide, drivers were advised to beep their horn when overtaking.
-None of this mirror, signal, manoeuvre malarkey.
+None of this mirror, signal, manoeuvre advice we have today.

 It stated: “When you decide to overtake other traffic, sound your horn unless you are satisfied that such a precaution is unnecessary.”